ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/organization.md

 1. **Creation**: New roadmaps are created in the `active` directory using the appropriate template from the `templates` directory.
 2. **Updates**: As work progresses, roadmaps are updated to reflect the current status of tasks and any changes to the plan.
+3. **Prioritization**: Roadmaps may be moved between the `active` and `future` directories based on current project priorities:
+   - **Active Roadmaps**: Represent current development priorities that are actively being worked on
+   - **Future Roadmaps**: Represent important strategic directions that have been temporarily deprioritized to focus on more fundamental work
-3. **Archiving**: When a roadmap is completed, it is moved to the `archive` directory, and any remaining tasks are added to the appropriate roadmap or to the `roadmap_later.md` file for future consideration.
+4. **Archiving**: When a roadmap is completed, it is moved to the `archive` directory, and any remaining tasks are added to the appropriate roadmap or to the `roadmap_later.md` file for future consideration.

+### Active vs. Future Roadmaps

+The distinction between active and future roadmaps helps maintain focus on current priorities while preserving the planning work done for advanced features:

+- **Active Roadmaps** (`active/` directory):
+  - Currently being implemented or in active planning for immediate implementation
+  - Represent the current focus of development efforts
+  - Typically address fundamental platform capabilities and immediate priorities
+  - Regularly updated with progress and status changes

+- **Future Roadmaps** (`future/` directory):
+  - Planned for future implementation but not currently active
+  - Represent important strategic directions for the project
+  - Typically address advanced features that build upon fundamental platform capabilities
+  - Include timeline estimates for when they might return to active development
+  - Preserved in their current state until they are reactivated

+The `future/` directory includes a README.md file that provides an overview of all future roadmaps, their current status, and estimated timelines for when they might return to active development.

 ## Testing Integration